Christopher Brocklebank-Fowler

-Christopher Brocklebank-Fowler (13 January 1934 – 29 May 2020) was a British politician.
-In 1981, he defected to the Social Democratic Party (SDP), the only Conservative Member of Parliament to do so.
+Christopher Brocklebank-Fowler (13 January 1934 – 29 May 2020) was a British politician who was a Member of Parliament from 1970 to 1983.
+In 1981, he defected to the Social Democratic Party (SDP), the only Conservative MP to do so.
 He then joined the Liberal Democrats, followed by Labour, thereby being a member of four political parties within 15 years.

 Early life and education

-Brocklebank-Fowler was born on 13 January 1934 as the second son of the solicitor Sidney Brocklebank-Fowler and his wife Iris Beechey.
-He attended primary school on the west coast of Scotland before moving to be educated at The Perse School in Cambridge.
+Brocklebank-Fowler was born in Banbury on 13 January 1934, as the second son of the solicitor Sidney Brocklebank-Fowler and his wife Iris Beechey.
+He attended primary school on the west coast of Scotland during the Second World War, where his father served in the Royal Air Force, and the family lived at Culzean Castle.
+After the war, the family moved to Cambridge, where Brocklebank-Folwer was educated at The Perse School.
 He later studied for a diploma in agriculture at the University of Oxford.

-He served his National Service in the Royal Navy on submarines and later worked on a farm in Kenya.
+He served his National Service in the Royal Navy on submarines and later worked on a coffee farm in Kenya.
 He was also employed by Unilever and as an advertising consultant before his election to Parliament.

 Parliamentary career

 After unsuccessfully contesting West Ham North in 1964, Brocklebank-Fowler entered Parliament as a Conservative at the 1970 general election, representing the constituency of King's Lynn.
 This seat was abolished at the February 1974 general election, and Brocklebank-Fowler was elected for the new North West Norfolk seat.

 He was re-elected in the 1979 general election with a majority of 7,928.